-AP’s built-in PDM option provides direct I/O, modulation, and decimation for powerful test and analysis of PDM devices from bitstream to embedded audio with no unnecessary conversions or hardware getting in the way.
+AP’s built-in PDM option provides direct I/O, modulation, and decimation for powerful test and analysis of PDM and DSD devices from bitstream to embedded audio with no unnecessary conversions or hardware getting in the way.

 The APx PDM option provides direct connectivity for audio devices that have a PDM output (such as a MEMS microphone) or input (such as the decimator on a smartphone chip).
 In addition to all the standard audio measurements, APx provides variable DC voltage, variable sample rate, and a PSR (power supply rejection) measurement to test the device’s full operating parameters.
 No other analyzer combines direct PDM connectivity with APx’s best in class speed, ease-of-use, and performance.

 PDM (mono or stereo) can be selected for both the analyzer inputs and outputs simultaneously, or PDM can be paired with any of the other available I/O formats: analog (bal/unbal), AES or S/PDIF digital, Bluetooth, HDMI, or serial digital.
 Over 30 one-click audio measurements may be made, either individually or in an automated project.
 Features include weighting filters, and user defined high and low pass filters, one-million-point FFTs, real-time oscilloscope monitoring, custom reports, statistical calculations, and quasi-anechoic acoustic measurements.